top of page

 Holy La-Crosse

-Kuzniewski Field opened in 2009 as the new, synthetic turf field to be used by the Holy Cross men’s and women’s lacrosse teams.
+Kuzniewski Field (known around Holy Cross as Father K Field) opened in 2009 as the new home of the Holy Cross men’s and women’s lacrosse teams.
 It is also used by the Crusaders football team as their primary practice facility.
 The field was officially dedicated in 2016 in honor of Rev. Anthony Kuzniewski, S.J., who has served as the chaplain for the athletics department since the mid-1990s.

 The first lacrosse team at Holy Cross competed in 1958.
-For much of the team’s history they have struggled, posting only 14 winning seasons over their 63 years of competition.
-Holy Cross has won less than a third of their games all-time.
+For much of the team’s history, they have struggled, posting only 14 winning seasons over their 64 years of competition.
+Holy Cross has won less than a third of its games all-time.
 The Crusaders have been a member of the Patriot League since its inception in 1991 and have yet to win a conference title.
 The Crusaders have yet to qualify for the NCAA tournament.
+The women's lacrosse team, which began play in 1980, has won two Patriot League titles and has played in two NCAA tournaments, in 2006 and 2007.

 Food & Beverage 0